Advice from Peers

 “Find someone you know who is older and ask them how they like their landlord, that matters a lot.”

-“Tour as many houses as you can and make sure you're getting your money's worth”
+“Tour as many houses as you can and make sure you're getting your money's worth.”